NYPL/locations-app/DEPLOYMENT.md

 The command above CAN be used for manual deployments, and SHOULD be used for troubleshooting when the CI/CD pipeline fails.

 ### Travis CI
 We use Travis CI integration with Github as our CI/CD pipeline.
 A configuration file `.travis.yml` is set up to trigger building, testing and deploying to AWS Elastic Beanstalk.
-The branches `development`, `qa`, and `production` are set to trigger deployment to AWS Elastic Beanstalk when build and test phases are both successful.
+The branches `development`, `qa`, and `master` are set to trigger deployment to AWS Elastic Beanstalk when build and test phases are both successful.